-- 101 ELEMENTS OF MARKETING TECHNOLOGY 3 credits Study of basic principles and methods in distribution.
+ELEMENTS OF MARKETING TECHNOLOGY 3 credits 101 Study of basic principles and methods in distribution.
 Presentation of marketing process as it relates to consumer and industrial products.
-Emphasis on pricing, product, promotion, as well as distribution. - 103 ELEMENTS OF MANAGEMENT TECHNOLOGY 3 credits Presentation of basic management techniques: motivation, planning, organizing, leading and controlling.
-Elements of group behavior, communication and employee compensation. - 104 INTRODUCTION TO BUSINESS
+Emphasis on pricing, product, promotion, as well as distribution.

+ELEMENTS OF MANAGEMENT TECHNOLOGY 3 credits 103 Prerequisite: 2420:171, 2040:240 and 247, or permission.
+Presentation of basic management techniques: motivation, planning, organizing, leading and controlling.
+Elements of group behavior, communication and employee compensation.

-Survey course of business in its entirety including production, distribution, finance, control and personnel functions.
-Emphasis on descriptive materials, technical vocabulary and career opportunities and responsibilities in various business fields. - 125 PERSONAL FINANCIAL COUNSELING 3 credits Family resource management; consumer decision making including consumer credit and family budget decisions, retirement planning, types of insurance, annuities and savings, consumer education, types and techniques of counseling. - 171 BUSINESS CALCULATIONS
+INTRODUCTION TO BUSINESS 3 credits 104 Survey course of business in its entirety including production, distribution, finance, control and personnel functions.
+Emphasis on descriptive materials, technical vocabulary and career opportunities and responsibilities in various business fields.

+PERSONAL FINANCIAL COUNSELING 3 credits 125 Family resource management; consumer decision making including consumer credit and family budget decisions, retirement planning, types of insurance, annuities and savings, consumer education, types and techniques of counseling.

-Applied fundamental mathematical principles within the business setting.
-Electronic calculator proficiency will be developed through repeated problem-solving applications using these principles. - PERSONNEL PRACTICES
+BUSINESS CALCULATIONS Applied fundamental mathematical principles within the business setting.
+Electronic calculator proficiency will be developed through repeated problem-solving applications using these principles.

-7 credits Provides information necessary to attract, retain and motivate employees.
-Includes staffing, human resources development, compensation plans, labor and management relations, appraisal systems and career - 206 SURVEY OF INSURANCE PRODUCTS AND SERVICES I 3 credits Prerequisite: 2040:247; 2420:104, 211.
-Exposure to the vocabulary, fundamental principles, and current practices of the insurance industry. - 207 SURVEY OF INSURANCE PRODUCTS AND SERVICES II 3 credits Prerequisite: 2420:206.
-Focuses on application exercises based on current industry practices along with continued topical coverage of insurance products and services. - 211 BASIC ACCOUNTING I 3 credits Accounting for sole proprietorships and partnerships.
+202 PERSONNEL PRACTICES 3 credits Prerequisite: 2420:103 or permission.
+Provides information necessary to attract, retain and motivate employees.
+Includes staffing, human resources development, compensation plans, labor and management relations, appraisal systems and career planning.

+211 BASIC ACCOUNTING I Accounting for sole proprietorships and partnerships.
 Service and merchandising concerns.
 Journals, ledgers, work sheets and financial statements.
-Includes handling of cash, accounts receivable, notes, inventories, plant and equipment and payroll. - 212 BASIC ACCOUNTING II 3 credits Prerequisite: 2420:211.
-Study of accounting principles as applied to corporate form of business and of manufacturing accounting for job order and process costing, budgeting and standard costs. - 213 BASIC ACCOUNTING III 3 credits Prerequisite: 2420:212.
+Includes handling of cash, accounts receivable, notes, inventories, plant and equipment and payroll.

+BASIC ACCOUNTING II 212 Prerequisite: 2420:211.
+Study of accounting principles as applied to corporate form of business and of manufacturing accounting for job order and process costing, budgeting and standard costs.

+213 BASIC ACCOUNTING III 3 credits Prerequisite: 2420:212.
 Study of information needs of management.
 Emphasis on the interpretation and use of accounting data by management in planning and controlling business activities.

-- 214 ESSENTIALS OF INTERMEDIATE ACCOUNTING
+214 ESSENTIALS OF INTERMEDIATE ACCOUNTING Prerequisite: 2420:212.
+Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income.

+216 SURVEY OF COST ACCOUNTING 3 credits Prerequisite: 2420:212.
+Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control.

+217 SURVEY OF TAXATION

 Prerequisite: 2420:212.
-Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income. - 216 SURVEY OF COST ACCOUNTING

-Prerequisite: 2420:212.
-Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control. - 217 SURVEY OF TAXATION

-Prerequisite: 2420:212.
 Survey course of basic tax concepts, schedules, and forms for individuals and businesses.
 Federal, state and local taxes are discussed.
-The major emphasis of this course is on business taxes. - 218 AUTOMATED BOOKKEEPING
+The major emphasis of this course is on business

+AUTOMATED BOOKKEEPING